 Kids need to understand that there is a God who demands justice, mercy and right living (Micah 6:8).
 They also need to understand that each of us will be accountable to God for our choices (Hebrews 4:13).
 Understanding these two truths is often the only thing that keeps our self-interest and bad behavior in check.

 Teach your child to deal graciously with disappointment~ Philippians 4:11-12

 I am not a fan of the “everybody gets a trophy” philosophy of parenting.
 In my view, it has produced a generation of infantile adults who can’t lose with dignity or deal with hardship.
-Kids should not always be shielded from the fact that life is sometimes hard.
+Kids should not always be shielded from the fact that life is sometimes hard and that we aren’t all good at everything.
 If we want our kids to grow into productive adults they must learn to recover from loss and difficulties with grace.